evmts/tevm-monorepo/extensions/opstack/docs/functions/createL1Client.md

 > ### setChainId
 >
 > > **`readonly`** **setChainId**: (`chainId`) => `void`
 >
 > Sets the chain id of the current EVM
 >
-> Sets the chain id of the current EVM
->